 From the list of “Fitness Myths” I linked to in the first paragraph, the one which is (very) slowly but (hopefully) surely, becoming universally accepted, is that Static Stretching to Warm Up is a Waste of Time.

 Up until around a decade or so ago, everyone knew that you had to stretch before a training session.
 To not do so was pure madness.

-Fortunately, someone, somewhere, thought to question this, and lo and behold, when it was actually studied scientifically, it was found that for the majority of sports, stretching actually reduced performance and increased injury risk.
+Fortunately, someone, somewhere, thought to question this, and lo and behold, when it was actually studied, it was found that stretching could actually reduce performance and increase injury risk.